Image of HR Wheel of Services emphasizing Benefits and Compensation Services from Clark Schaefer Strategic HR

 Finally, at the end of the bonus period, meet with your employees to assess their progress in reaching/exceeding the goals.
 Reward those goals completed at 100% and lessen the reward if the goals were not fully met.
 Be sure to assess the effectiveness of your bonus plan at the end of the year and tweak it accordingly before rolling it out again next year.

-Clark Schaefer Strategic HR have the answers to all of your tough Benefits and Compensation related questions.
-Whether you need an analysis of your current benefit offerings or are looking to create a cost-effective recognition and rewards program, Strategic HR can do the job.
+Clark Schaefer Strategic HR has the answers to all of your tough Benefits and Compensation-related questions.
+Whether you need an analysis of your current benefit offerings or are looking to create a cost-effective recognition and rewards program, we can do the job.
 Please visit our Benefits & Compensation page for more information or Contact Us.